Health & Life Sciences Initiative

 Summer Undergraduate Research Program

-Eastern Connecticut State University is pleased to host the 2nd Health & Life Sciences Summer Undergraduate Research Program!
-This year we are offering two tracks: Bioscience – Search for Cures and Health and Physical Activity.
+Eastern Connecticut State University is pleased to host the 3rd Health & Life Sciences Summer Undergraduate Research Program (SURP)!

 In addition to participating in interactive research experiences in one of the two tracks, you will gain: